 Strict safety guidelines are followed to ensure U.S. beef is the safest in the world.
-It's inspected

-SAFETY by government officials at every point of the process to provide a safe, wholesome product.
+It's inspected by government officials at every point of the process to provide a safe, wholesome product.
 Furthermore, U.S. beef is a natural product, meaning it is minimally processed and contains no additives.
+Most U.S. beef is finished on a grain diet to enhance flavor and tenderness.